kafu77/Practical_Application_III-UC-Berkeley/README.md

 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).
 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

-exploratory data anaylysis and data visualization:
+##Exploratory data anaylysis and data visualization:

-An exploratory data anaylysis and data visualization have been done to clearly understand the relationship among the dataset and thier trends.
-The mtplotlib graph of the data set are not symmetrical.
-The graph is skewed to the right, most of the data falls to the right of the graph's peak, that mean the  mean > median > mode.However, the distribution is become almost symetrical on the logarithmic transformed data set.
+An exploratory data analysis and data visualization have been done to clearly understand the relationship among the dataset and their trends.
+The matplotlib graph of the data set are not symmetrical.
+The graph is skewed to the right, most of the data falls to the right of the graph's peak, that mean the mean > median > mode.
+However, the distribution is become almost symmetrical on the logarithmic transformed data set.
 A seaborn Kernel Density Estimate (KDE) Plot also utilized to estimate the probability density function of the continuous age data set.
-The plot has beed used on the tranformed dataset.
-A plotly histogram, seaborn pairplot,seaborn joint plot, seaborn bar plot, seaborn box plot, and seaborn heatmap plot are utilized for a better visualization to understand the data relationshoip.
+The plot has been used on the transformed dataset.
+A plotly histogram, seaborn pairplot, seaborn joint plot, seaborn bar plot, seaborn box plot, and seaborn heatmap plot are also utilized for a better visualization to understand the data relationship.
-A seaborn from the heatmap plot the 'euribor3m' and 'emp.var.rate' have the highset strong positive relationship.
+A seaborn from the heatmap plot the 'euribor3m' and 'emp.var.rate' have the highest strong positive relationship.
 On the other hand the 'previous' and 'emp.var.rate' have a strong negative relationship.
-A boxplot helps to easily graps the average numbers of the jobs those are subscribed or not.
-The retired have got an average age highest age who subscribed the term deposite.
+A boxplot helps to easily grasp the average numbers of the jobs those are subscribed or not.
+The retired have got an average age highest age who subscribed the term deposit.

+##Engineering features:
+Using the bank information features, an encoding data transformation has been applied.
+The transformation tools are imported from the machine learning package called a scikit learn.
+A OneHotEncoder has been used to the 'job','marital','default','housing','loan','contact','month','day_of_week’, and 'poutcome' attributes.
+The 'education' data set has been encoded by Oridinal Encoder.
+Then, a pipeline has been prepared for each classifier.
+The K Nearest Neighbor, Decision tree, and Support Vector Machine pipeline includes transformer and model, but the Logistic Regression pipeline have an extractor on top of the transformer and model.